AndreRog/moneyMind/README.md

 ## Functional Requirements

 1. **Import Transactions from CSV Files**
-    - Upload and parse CSV files containing bank transactions.
+    - Upload and parse CSV files containing bank `financialRecords`.
     - Support for multiple bank formats (with extendable parser support).

 2. **List All Transactions**
-    - Retrieve a list of all transactions, filtered by date range, category, or bank.
+    - Retrieve a list of all `financialRecords`, filtered by date range, category, or bank.

 3. **Add Single Expense**
     - Manually add individual expenses not captured by CSV imports.

 4. **Categorize Transactions**
-    - Assign categories to transactions manually or through an automated categorization process.
+    - Assign categories to `financialRecords` manually or through an automated categorization process.
     - Auto-categorization improves over time based on user input (rule-based learning).

 5. **Summarize Spending**
     - Display total spending for specific periods (daily, weekly, monthly, yearly).
-    - View spending breakdowns by category and transaction source (bank).
+    - View spending breakdowns by category and `financialRecord` source (bank).

 6. **Extensible Parser Contributions**
     - Public API for third-party contributors to create and submit parsers for new banks.